fricze/observable-gallery/display-photos.md

 ## First Observable!
 Our photo gallery looks great, but all photos are so small.
 Users will want to see bigger pictures.
 Let’s help them do so!
 When users click on photo we’ll create a nice overlay over our gallery and show the whole photo.

 To do it we have to track which photo is currently active.
 How do we do it?
-Of course, with help of Rx.js!
+Of course, with help of RxJS!
 It provides us with `BehaviorSubject` – object that holds value changing over time.
 Once we’ve had created BehaviorSubject that stores ID of active photo, we can display it easily.

 ```typescript
 noPhotoID = ""